ProfRandom/WCB-Canon/Canon Files/Meta 1 — Principles.md

 - **Examples**: Proxima Centauri, the Sun, Sirius A
 - **Notes**: All main-sequence stars fall here; upper bound set by radiation pressure limits (~300 ⊙).
 ## 🔵 **Supermo**
-> A high-mass monobody object that exceeds the stellar mass range but is **not yet galactic** in scope.
+> A high-mass monon object that exceeds the stellar mass range but is **not yet galactic** in scope.
 Includes most known neutron stars and stellar black holes.
 - **Mass Range**:
     1 hxt < m ≤ 1 Mt (100,000 ⨁ – 1,000,000 ⨁)
 - **Common Forms**: